RocketCraftingServer/rocket-craft/README.md

 ### HTML5 Old Tradicional way

   - Use version `4.22`
-  No need for build engine from source. opengles2.0 or 3.1
+  No need for build engine from source for client client-server. opengles2.0 or 3.1

 ### HTML5/webGL New way: